cabal-club/cable/handshake.md

 information could be used to then explicitly target that host.
 It's worth mentioning that, at time of writing, no such vulnerabilities are known to exist.

-Post-handshake messages are length-prefixed in cleartext, so an active attacker could prevent message ciphertexts from being properly parsed by their intended recipient by modifying length prefixes to make messages unparseable by their recipient.

 This document does not provide any mandates on how the cabal key is stored.
 If stored on disk in plaintext, it would be vulnerable to any unauthorized access